COMMENTARY: Your soil has a sweet tooth

 Do you have a sweet tooth?
 If so, thank a plant!
-Plants have the superhero-like ability of turning an invisible gas, carbon dioxide, that is in the air all around us, into something we can hold in our hands and even taste — sugar!
+Plants have the superhero-like ability of turning an invisible gas that is in the air all around us — carbon dioxide — into something we can hold in our hands and even taste: sugar.
 All the sugar you have ever eaten came from plants.

 Why do plants make sweet sugars?
-For plants, animals and most organisms, sugars are the building blocks that make up our bodies and also the fuels which keep us energized!
+For plants, animals and most organisms, sugars are the building blocks that make up our bodies and also the fuels that keep us energized.

-The process of capturing a gas out of thin air and making it into sugar takes a lot of work!
-Sugars are energetically costly and thus very valuable to any organism which possesses them.
+The process of capturing a gas out of thin air and making it into sugar takes a lot of work.
+Sugars are energetically costly and thus very valuable to any organism that possesses them.

 If sugars are so costly and difficult to make, then why would plants push the majority of their sugars (about 60%) out of their roots and into the soil?
 For plants to give away so much energy seems like an awful waste.